DouglasUrner/Foundation/README.md

 The **master** branch is the fully configured template, ready to be used as the starting point of a project.

 Other branches:
 * **rails-new**: The result of `rails new foundation` - you can add components individually by basing a new branch on this branch and then merging the components that you want.
+A minimal controller and view for `home#index` is included and set as the default route.
+* **add-bootstrap**:
 * **add-devise**:

 ## Base Rails App